hjvogel/personal-page/README.md

 ## Blog Demo

-This is a demo / template [click here](https://holgerjvogel.de) see what it could work.
+This is a demo / template [click here](https://holgerjvogel.de) see what it is and how it could work.

 For now, It use vitepress & Vue & TypeScript to build.